-HTC has confirmed it's working on bringing its newly-acquired Beats Audio with the Windows Phone 7 range.
+HTC has confirmed it's working on bringing its newly-acquired Beats headphones with the Windows Phone 7 range.

 The company only said 'We're working with Beats to enable [its use on Windows Phone]" but didn't give any more details, such as timescale or model.